 DO YOU LIKE TO PHOTOGRAPH?

 Over the years, I've worked in film, video and digital imagery.
 I love the natural world and landscape photography is one of my favorite genres.
 I’m also drawn to abstract and conceptual images, because of the singular freedom they can provide.
+I got my graduate degree in Psychiatric Social Work and spent time working as a therapist, so it goes without saying that people fascinate me.
+In short, I like photographing everything I find interesting.

 WHAT IMPACT HAS DIGITAL EQUIPMENT HAD ON YOUR WORK?